Frequently Asked Questions

 If you live or work within our Home/Office Delivery Area, you can get your food delivered.
 Create your order and select Home/Office Delivery as your Pickup Location.

-If you are not at home to receive your order, we ask that you leave a cooler (70 quart or larger) with at least two frozen cold packs in a safe and accessible location to keep your delivery fresh and at a safe temperature until you return.
+Your order will remain on a refrigerated truck until it is delivered to you.
+If you are not at home to receive your order, we ask that you leave a cooler (70 quarts or larger) with at least two frozen cold packs in a safe and accessible location to keep your delivery fresh and at a safe temperature until you return.

-Delivery costs $12 per week.
+Delivery costs $15 per week in MA and $9 per week in VT.
 Please see our Home/Office Delivery page for further details.

 Farmers To You does deliver rain/snow or shine.
 During winter storms we allow extra time for our drivers to arrive safely.
 Our sites and deliveries generally run on time during a storm, if there is ever a delay, we will notify you via email.